-Boehringer Ingelheim is a Germany-based drug manufacturer which is privately owned by the Boehringer, Liebrecht and von Baumbach families in Ingelheim an Rhein, Germany.
-Boehringer has affiliates in 142 international areas, including the U.S. and is one of the 20 largest pharmaceutical manufacturers in the world.
-The company had 2013 revenue of nearly $18 billion with products in Consumer Health Care (over-the-counter), Animal Health, and Prescription Medicine and has an estimated 48,000 employees around the world.
+Boehringer Ingelheim is a privately held, Germany-based drug manufacturer which is privately owned by the Boehringer, Liebrecht and von Baumbach families in Ingelheim an Rhein, Germany.
+Boehringer has affiliates in 146 international areas, including the U.S. and is one of the 20 largest pharmaceutical manufacturers in the world.
+The company had 2017 revenue of nearly $19 billion with products in Animal Health and Prescription Medicine and has an estimated 48,000 employees around the world.

 Boehringer describes their mission as “Value through Innovation” and has produced several unique medications including Flomax for enlarged prostate, Viramune for HIV in adults and infants over the age of 15 days, Spiriva for pulmonary disorders, Tradjenta for diabetes and Pradaxa for blood clot prevention.

 Though Boehringer has maintained a reputation of advanced research and philanthropy, it has been warned by the Food and Drug Administration on more than one occasion for poor quality control and safety violations at some production facilities.
 Some Boehringer products have caused serious side effects resulting in permanent injury or death.
 The company was accused of failure to adequately warn patients and the medical community about potential risks and is facing thousands of lawsuits over the medications Pradaxa and Tradjenta.

 History of Boehringer Ingelheim